The best cordless water flosser available.

 For a more invigorating clean use high.

-The tank offers up to 45 seconds of run-time, based on the lower gentle mode.
+The 207ml tank offers up to 65 seconds of run-time, based on the lower gentle mode.

-If you have not used one before, expect to take a few days to get used to it.
+If you have not used a water flosser before, expect to take a few days to get used to it.
 You may well make a mess in the process.

-You need to be lent over a sink to floss properly.
+You need to be lent over a sink to floss.

 When you fill the tank, the idea is you fill it with water, this can be cold or lukewarm if you prefer.
-The advised is the warm water.
+The advice is warm water.
 You could add a dash of mouthwash too if you wanted an extra burst of freshness.

 The suggested technique is: